GS90/addFC/README.md

 3. Run the model control file
 4. Bill of materials - BOM
 5. Add properties to an object
-6. Creating a pipe by points
-7. Exploded view
-8. Create a drawing based on a template
+6. Create a drawing based on a template
+7. Library of elements and nodes
+8. Exploded view
+9. Creating a pipe by points
-9. Documentation, help and examples
+10. Documentation, help and examples

 ### Documentation